stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 If you don't want to post the ```/etc/init.d/vpn-policy-routing support``` output in a public forum, there's a way to have the support details automatically uploaded to my account at paste.ee by running: ```/etc/init.d/vpn-policy-routing support -p```.
 You need to have the following packages installed to enable paste.ee upload functionality: ```curl libopenssl ca-bundle```.

 WARNING: while paste.ee uploads are unlisted/not indexed at the web-site, they are still publicly available.

-## Notes/Known Issues

-- If your default routing is set to the VPN tunnel, then the true WAN intrface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with '''wan''' is the true WAN interface.
-- The service does **NOT** support the "killswitch" router mode (where if you stop the VPN tunnel, you have no internet connection).
-For proper operation, leave all the default OpenWrt ```network``` and ```firewall``` settings for ```lan``` and ```wan``` intact.
-- If your ```OpenVPN``` interface has the device name different from tun\* or tap\*, is not up and is not explicitly listed in ```supported_interface``` option, it may not be available in the policies ```Interface``` drop-down within WebUI.
-- Service does not alter the default routing.
-Depending on your VPN tunnel settings (and settings of the VPN server you are connecting to), the default routing might be set to go via WAN or via VPN tunnel.
-This service affects only routing of the traffic matching the policies.
-If you want to override default routing, add the following:

-  - For OpenVPN 2.4 and newer client config:

-     ```text
-     list pull_filter 'ignore "redirect-gateway"'
-     ```

-  - For OpenVPN 2.3 and older client config:

-     ```text
-     option route_nopull '1'
-     ```

-  - For your Wireguard (client) config:

-     ```text
-     option route_allowed_ips '0'
-     ```

-- Routing Wireguard traffic requires setting `rp_filter = 2`.
-Please refer to [issue #41](https://github.com/stangri/openwrt_packages/issues/41) for more details.

 ## Thanks